mohuls/django-gunicorn/README.md

 1. Clone the github repo `$ git clone https://github.com/mohuls/django-gunicorn` in a directory at server.
 2. Copy all the cloned files to project dir where you created the virtual environment `$ cp -a django-gunicorn/. ~/django-gunicorn`.
 2. cd to the project dir.
-3. `$ source env/bin/activate` to activate the virtual env (important).
+3. `$ pipenv install` to install all the dependencies from Pipfile and Pipfile.lock.
-4. `$ pip install -r requirements.txt` to install all the required package.
+4. `$ pipenv shell` to activate the virtual environment (.venv).
 5. `$ nano stocks/settings.py` and add the server IP or domain in the allowed hosts list.
 The line will looks like `ALLOWED_HOSTS = ['192.46.213.168', 'example.com']`.
 Now go to bottom of the file and add `STATIC_ROOT = os.path.join(BASE_DIR, 'static/')` for static file location. import the os modue at the top if it is not imported already.
 6. `$ python manage.py makemigrations` and `$ python manage.py migrate` to migrate the database.
 7. `$ python manage.py collectstatic` to compile static file in the static dir.